-To meet rising energy demands, National Grid is increasingly looking to join the UK's electricity transmission system to other countries' networks via interconnectors.
-Links with France, known as IFA (Interconnexion France Angleterre), and the Netherlands, known as BritNed, have already been developed.
+To meet rising energy demands, National Grid is increasingly looking to join the UK's electricity transmission system to other countries' electricity networks via interconnectors.
+Links with France, known as IFA (Interconnexion France Angleterre), and the Netherlands, known as BritNed, are in operation.
+In addition, links with Belgium, known as Nemo Link, and with Norway, known as North Sea Link, are under construction.
+A link with Denmark, called Viking Link, is in development.